Before treating any condition, it's good to know what you're treating!

-Many of the things we become anxious about were encoded in our brain, specifically the amygdala and friends, as we were developing.
+Many of the things we become anxious about were encoded in our brain, specifically the amygdala and its neighbours, as we were developing.
 When a situation can relate what we feel, with what is happening, the experience becomes contextualised.
 For example, when your mother was pregnant with you, imagine that she was in an express lift, one that drops very fast, creating that momentary feeling of weightlessness, which then makes her feel frightened.
 At that moment, your amygdala encodes fear and weightlessness; but no context.
 Twenty years later, you are on a flight and experience clear air turbulence (where the plane suddenly drops hundreds of metres), followed by weightlessness, then fear, now you have context!
 The outcome, a fear of flying develops.
 This can happen even if you are a seasoned flyer and have flown many times before.
 The computations of a fear type of experience for each of us is almost limitless.
 However, most people go through life with a normal experience of anxiety, after all, it is a life protecting part of being human; its purpose is to keep us safe.

 I define stress as the body's reaction to environmental cues that lead to physiological and psychological stressors.
 Examples of these stressors can be physical, e.g. excessive heat, cold, noise, crowds or even isolation etc. or psychological, e.g. negative thought or language patterns, emotional difficulty, bad relationships, the death of a loved one, imbalanced brain chemicals etc.